redhawk668/ZX-Spectrum-S-Video/README.md

 Credits to MAK1024 and RGA24 for providing the basics for this design.

 I first built it up on a piece of stripboard and did some testing and it worked quite well with my RetroTink.
 A nice clear picture without dot crawl.
 It also gives a good picture on a Commodore 1701 CRT.

-This PCB makes the modification a bit easier to perfom and reversible should that be necessary.
+This PCB makes the modification a bit easier to carry out and it is reversible.

 # The PCB itself
 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/KiCad/Final%20Design.png)